lopezelpesado/initial-learning/README.md

 3. OK so when I make changes to a file I can press ctrl+s (save) and then my changes got to the Git panel as unstaged changes, I can then make them staged and then type a commit message, commit them to main and then push them to GitHub (I think that's how that works).

 4/1/21

+1. Matched the text colour with my Twitch channel.
+Will change the font to be more old school computer-y.